Ste Hay: Domestic violence and fatherhood

 Ashley Slanina-Davies (pictured) plays Ste's girlfriend Amy Barnes, the victim of Ste's domestic violence.

 Returning, later in 2007, Ste and Amy eventually got back together.
 The pair moved into their own flat, to the dismay of Amy's father Mike Barnes (Tony Hirst).
 Despite this, Ste became increasingly violent and started to hit Amy, on one occasion even cutting off her ponytail.
-Slanina-Davis raised money from hair cut during the scene in aid the cancer charity CLIC Sargant.
+Slanina-Davis raised money from hair cut during the scene in aid the cancer charity CLIC Sargent.
 At this time, Amy became pregnant, but was unsure whether to keep the baby.
 Speaking about 2008 as a whole for Ste and Amy, producer Bryan Kirkwood said he was proud of the way Richardson had portrayed Ste in a sympathetic manner so viewers could understand - but not condone his behaviour.
 He thought he and Slanina-Davies delivered brilliant performances portraying the "reality of so many 16-17-year-olds", struggling to make a life for themselves.
 He felt some of their scenes were "downright shocking".
 Eventually, Amy decides to accept the help of her friends and family and leaves Ste for abusing her.

 Whilst the storyline aired, Richardson and Slanina-Davies fronted a charity campaign called "Expect Respect" in order to combat domestic violence.
 At the time Richardson released a statement opining domestic violence affects many young people in any form of life.
 He stated he could imagine "how frightening it would be to have him as a boyfriend" and condemned his "violence and bullying" because it is always unacceptable."
 In conjunction with the storyline's broadcast, Channel 4 offered viewers an online advice facility complete with helplines.